|

 We identify seven core areas that a computing technology needs to address before it can succeed in the Indian context.

 We provide a model that explains the lack of success of prior initiatives to bridge the digital divide.
-The model can be used to evaluate the impact a new technology would have in the Indian context.
+This model can be used to evaluate the impact a new technology would have in the Indian context.

 The Case of the Missing Market Estimates of the size of the Indian language computing market vary widely.
 A survey conducted by the Indian Institute of Information Technology, Bangalore described the existing Indian language market as predominantly DTP and print driven, with a market size of about INR 15 Crores (INR 150 million) in 1999-2000.
-However, an article in the June 24th, 2002 issue of DataQuest, author Yograj Verma estimated that the potential size of the Indian language market to be as large as INR 65,260 Crores (INR 652.6 billion).
+However, an article in the June 24th, 2002 issue of DataQuest, author Yograj Verma estimated that the potential size of the Indian language market to be as large as INR 65,260 crores (INR 652.6 billion).
 According to this estimate, the potential size of the indigenous market rivals that of the existing ``export oriented'' software industry.
 In reality, computing infrastructure has yet to make significant headway into Indian society.
-The use of computers remains an essentially urban phenomenon, mostly restricted to the English speaking elite in the country.
-There clearly is a gap between what the market could be and what today's market players are able to provide. |
+The use of computers remains an essentially urban phenomenon.
+Thus there clearly is a gap between what the market could be and what today's market players are able to provide. |

 This document has been written with the following audiences in mind: